PrefectHQ/prefect/docs/ui/flows-and-tasks.md

 ![Display details for a specific flow run.](/img/ui/orion-flow-run-details.png)

+You can see details about the flow run including:

+- State
+- Tags
+- Start and end times and elapsed time
+- Version
+- Timeline of task and subflow runs
+- Task runs
+- Subflow runs
+- Logs
+- [Radar](#radar-view) view of the flow run

 Click **Logs** to see log messages for the flow run.
 See [Logging](/concepts/logs/) for more information about configuring and customizing log messages.

 ![Display logs for a specific flow run.](/img/ui/orion-flow-run-logs.png)